 What is a clinical trial?

-Clinical trials are research studies performed in individuals that are aimed at evaluating a medical, surgical, or behavioral intervention.
-Participants receive specific interventions according to the research plan or protocol created by the investigator.
-Clinical trials are the primary way that researchers find out if a new treatment, like a new drug or diet or medical device is safe and effective in people.
-Often a clinical trial is used to learn if a new treatment is more effective and or has less harmful side effects than the standard treatment.
-The investigators try to determine the safety and efficacy of the intervention by measuring certain outcomes in the participants.
-For example, investigators may give a drug or treatment to participants who have high blood pressure to see whether their blood pressure decreases.
-Clinical trials used in drug development are sometimes described by phase.
-These phases are defined by the Food and Drug Administration (FDA).
-Some people who are not eligible to participate in a clinical trial may be able to get experimental drugs or devices outside of a clinical trial through an Expanded Access Program.
+Clinical trials are research studies performed on individuals that are aimed at evaluating a medical, surgical, or behavioral intervention.
+Participants receive specific interventions according to the research plan or protocol created by the pharmaceutical sponsor or by Dr. Pierone as the research director or site investigator.
+Clinical trials are the primary way that researchers find out if a new treatment, like a new drug or diet, or medical device is safe and effective for people.
+Often a clinical trial is used to learn if a new treatment is more effective and/or has less harmful side effects than the standard treatment.
+The clinical trial sponsors and site investigators try to determine the safety and efficacy of the intervention by measuring certain outcomes in the participants.
+For example, investigators may give a drug or treatment to participants with high blood pressure to see whether their blood pressure decreases.

 If you wish to find out more about our current research programs, please speak to your provider or call the research department at (772) 978-9556.

 We also have summer research opportunities for pre-medical and medical students to gain experience with medical research in a meaningful way.